daipayan-bhowal/Map_sort/README.md

 ---

 ## Applications
-- **Small Datasets:** Ideal for sorting small datasets with a limited range of values.
+- **Large Datasets:** Ideal for sorting large datasets with a limited range of values.
 - **Educational Purposes:** Useful for understanding basic sorting algorithms and map-based data structures.

 ---